 What is a Flat Character?
 (And How to Fix One)

-“Riddled with flat characters” is perhaps one of the most damning things you can hear from an editor or reviewer.
-An accusation that your protagonist reads like a cardboard cut-out is like a knife in the heart of any fledgling writer.
+“Riddled with flat characters” is perhaps the most damning thing you can hear from an editor or reviewer.
+An accusation that your characters read like a cardboard cut-outs is like a knife in the heart of any fledgling writer.

 What is a flat character?

 A flat character is a character with little to no complex emotions, motivations, or personality.
 They also don't undergo any kind of change to make them more well-rounded.
 In other words, they're the opposite of a "round character," who has a fully fleshed out profile and changes throughout the story.

 - Have no internal conflict

 - Conform to a stereotype

 Whereas a three-dimensional or round character will typically:

 - Have internal conflict

 Flat characters are also sometimes referred to as “one-dimensional” or “two-dimensional."
 Both of these monikers point to the same thing: a character who has very minimal complexity, and often renders the story less believable as a result.